Air New England (1970–1981): Certification

 Air New England was the first domestic carrier in the contiguous US to be certificated for multiple routes at one time since the local service carriers had been certificated in the late 1940s/early 1950s, so its certification was a big deal.
 There had been US carriers certificated for international routes only (like Trans Caribbean Airways in 1957) and domestic carriers originally certificated to fly a single route only (Aspen Airways in 1967, TAG Airlines in 1969 and Wright Air Lines in 1972) but nothing like Air New England.
 The CAB categorized its carriers and deemed Air New England a “regional carrier”, slotting it in under the local service carriers and above the single route certificated carriers like Aspen and Wright.
 Air New England was in a category of its own until Air Midwest was certificated as another regional carrier in 1976.

-Notwithstanding the poor hand it was dealt by the CAB, ANE made things harder on itself.
+Exacerbating the effect of the poor hand it was dealt by the CAB, ANE made things harder on itself.
 For instance, at New York LaGuardia Airport, it used the Marine Air Terminal, far from the main terminal, making connections to other carriers difficult – it provided a courtesy bus to move people between terminals, but noted it might take 45 minutes to arrive.
 Considering ANE was designed to be a regional feeder airline, and that in the regulated era interlining among CAB carriers was mandatory, the difficulty of making connections with ANE at LaGuardia was a big mistake.
 ANE was also asleep at the switch when deregulation was signed into law.
 It was a near-certainty this would make ANE's life harder, yet it failed to immediately apply to the CAB for increased subsidy.
 Established CAB practice was that subsidy changes dated from the day new rates were requested – no backdating.
 ANE didn't apply until months later, needlessly foregoing additional monies.
 It took the CAB to court to try to get that lost money, and lost.
 More generally, ANE seems to have had no serious plan for how to deal with deregulation.
 It did expand outside of New England, but such routes in the 1 October 1981 timetable, just before it died, have a random nature to them – Boston-to-Albany-to Rochester-to Cleveland-to Baltimore.
 There seems little rhyme or reason to these choices.